Teaching Assistants for First-Year Experience

 - Relate and interact well with Suffolk students, faculty, and staff

-- Be a Suffolk undergraduate student in good standing with a minimum cumulative 2.8 GPA and not be on disciplinary probation; must be enrolled full time in fall 2019
+- Be a Suffolk undergraduate student in good standing showing an upward academic trajectory, earned at least a C+ in your FYE course, and not be on disciplinary probation; must be enrolled full time in fall 2023

 - Be (or demonstrate a desire to be) knowledgeable about the Suffolk campus, history, and resources, and to share this information with new students

 - Be available to participate in training sessions, weekly class meetings, weekly instructor meetings, and additional out-of-class course requirements